 Each residence operates a rota and you’d be on duty for at least one day in every four.
 A weekday rota starts at 6pm and finishes at 8am the following morning.
 A weekend rota starts at 8am and finishes at 8am the following morning.

 Each day/night involves periods of being “on duty” (when you are carrying out designated tasks) and periods of being “on call” (when you are available to respond to any calls you receive).
 A weekday night involves being “on duty” 6pm – 9pm and 10.30pm – 11.30pm, and being “on call” the rest of the time.
 A weekend involves being “on duty” 10am – 12 noon and 10.30pm – 11.30pm, and being “on call” the rest of the time.

 When you’re on call you are free to carry on with your studies or sleep as normal until you receive a call.
 You should stay on site or not more than 10 minutes’ walk away.
 You need to keep the duty mobile phone with you at all times so you can deal with any issues.

 Skills and experience

-The Subwarden position is open to any full time registered undergraduate or postgraduate studentswith a mature outlook, who:
+The Residence Life Assistant position is open to any full time registered undergraduate or postgraduate students at the University of Leeds with a mature outlook, who have:

-To be an effective sub-warden you must live in the residence.
+To be an effective Residence Life Assistant you must live in the residence.
 This is a condition of the post.

 We can’t tell you exactly what kind of accommodation you will get, as all of our residences are different.
 There is an opportunity at the application stage to make us aware of your preference for accommodation.
-Please note, that we are not able to guarantee that you will be offered your preference.
-At some sites all Subwardens share the same flat, but at most sites the Subwardens are spread around the residence, living amongst other residents.
-All rooms are single occupancy, meaning that we cannot offer accommodation to couples or families.
+Please note that we are not able to guarantee that you will be offered your preference.
+Residence Life Assistants do not live together in a single flat but are instead spread around the residence, living amongst other, typically first year, residents.
+All rooms are single occupancy, meaning that we cannot offer RLA accommodation to couples or families.